Skip to main content

 Talk to your GP or doctor if you're concerned about the risks of an abortion.

-You may have a range of emotions after you have an abortion.
+You may have some physical and emotional side effects after an abortion.

 If you need to, you can talk to a counsellor for free about how you're feeling.